GitLeeRepo/LinuxSysProgNotes/LinuxSysProgNotes.md

 A single file can be opened multiple times, either from multiple processes or within the same process, with each opened instance of a file given its own **file descriptor**, with a single **file descriptor** also capable of being shared across multiple processes (i.e., opened by one process, but read/written by other processes).

 Files and directories are directly accessed by **inodes**, not the filename itself.
 Filenames are linked to **inodes** in the **directory** file (remembering the directory is itself a file, which must also be linked to an **inode**).
-The **indode** contains all other information on a file, except for its filename, such as its size, permissions, owner, timestamps, and pointers to the actual disk blocks that contain the files data (a large file will have many pointers to various blocks of data on disk).  **Inodes** are unique to the file system, but not unique across file systems.
+The **inode** contains all other information on a file, except for its filename, such as its size, permissions, owner, timestamps, and pointers to the actual disk blocks that contain the files data (a large file will have many pointers to various blocks of data on disk).  **Inodes** are unique to the file system, but not unique across file systems.

 **Inodes** for files and directories can be list using the **ls -i** or **ls -li** options.
 The number of **inodes** on a given file system is limited.
 You can see the total number and available number of **inodes** on a given file system with the following command: